E-patient

-An e-patient is a health consumer who participates fully in his/her medical care, primarily by gathering information about medical conditions that impact them and their families, using the Internet and other digital tools.
-The term encompasses those who seek guidance for their own ailments and the friends and family members who go online on their behalf.
+An e-patient is a health consumer who participates fully in their own medical care, primarily by gathering information about medical conditions that impact them and their families, using the Internet and other digital tools.
+The term encompasses those who seek guidance for their own ailments, and the friends and family members who research on their behalf.
 E-patients report two effects of their health research: "better health information and services, and different, but not always better, relationships with their doctors."

 E-patients are active in their care and demonstrate the power of the participatory medicine or Health 2.0 / Medicine 2.0. model of care.
 The "e" can stand for "electronic" but has also been used to refer to other terms, such as "equipped", "enabled", "empowered" and "expert".

 The current state of knowledge on the impact of e-patients on the healthcare system and the quality of care received indicates: